Stromatolite

+This process generates the characteristic lamination of stromatolites, a feature that is hard to interpret, in terms of its temporal and environmental significance.
+Different styles of stromatolite lamination have been described, which can be studied through microscopic and mathematical methods.
+A stromatolite may grow to a meter or more.
+Fossilized stromatolites provide important records of some of the most ancient life.
+As of the Holocene, living forms are rare.

+Definition

+Stromatolites are layered, biochemical, accretionary structures formed in shallow water by the trapping, binding and cementation of sedimentary grains in biofilms (specifically microbial mats), through the action of certain microbial lifeforms, especially cyanobacteria.

+Ancient stromatolites

 Morphology

-Stromatolites are layered, biochemical, accretionary structures formed in shallow water by the trapping, binding and cementation of sedimentary grains in biofilms (specifically microbial mats), through the action of certain microbial lifeforms, especially cyanobacteria.
-They exhibit a variety of forms and structures, or morphologies, including conical, stratiform, domal, columnar, and branching types.
-Stromatolites occur widely in the fossil record of the Precambrian, but are rare today.
+Fossilized stromatolites exhibit a variety of forms and structures, or morphologies, including conical, stratiform, domal, columnar, and branching types.
+Stromatolites occur widely in the fossil record of the Precambrian but are rare today.
 Very few Archean stromatolites contain fossilized microbes, but fossilized microbes are sometimes abundant in Proterozoic stromatolites.

-While features of some stromatolites are suggestive of biological activity, others possess features that are more consistent with abiotic (non-biological) precipitation.
+While features of some ancient apparent stromatolites are suggestive of biological activity, others possess features that are more consistent with abiotic (non-biological) precipitation.
 Finding reliable ways to distinguish between biologically formed and abiotic stromatolites is an active area of research in geology.
-Be it as it may, multiple morphologies of stromatolites may exist in a single local or geological strata, relating to the specific conditions occurring in different region and water depths.
+Multiple morphologies of stromatolites may exist in a single local or geological stratum, depending on specific conditions at the time of their formation, such as water depth.

 Most stromatolites are spongiostromate in texture, having no recognisable microstructure or cellular remains.
 A minority are porostromate, having recognisable microstructure; these are mostly unknown from the Precambrian but persist throughout the Palaeozoic and Mesozoic.
 Since the Eocene, porostromate stromatolites are known only from freshwater settings.